Musitano crime family: Angelo Musitano hit and investigation

 On 20 September 2018, the police task force (Hamilton, York and RCMP under Project "Scopa") arrested Jabril Abdalla Hassan in Hamilton, and issued Canada-wide arrest warrants, and later international warrants for Michael Cudmore and Daniel Tomassetti who had both fled to Mexico in May 2017 and January 2018 respectively; a $50,000 reward for information leading to their arrests was also offered by police.
 Jabril Abdalla Hassan had already been charged with two counts of first-degree murder and three counts of conspiracy to commit murder in both the Musitano and Barberi murders, and attempted murder on Serrano.
 Cudmore was captured on surveillance camera at both murders with the same black Honda.
 Daniele Ranieri of Bolton, Ontario is believed to be connected to orchestrating the murders; he was found dead in Mexico in March 2018.
-On September 16, 2020, Cudmore was found dead in Mexico.
-On June 15, 2021, Jabril Abdalla Hassan pleaded guilty to participating in a criminal organization was sentenced to time served — 46 months, and fined $500.
+In June 2020, Cudmore was found dead in Mexico.
+On June 15, 2021, Abdalla Hassan pleaded guilty to participating in a criminal organization was sentenced to time served — 46 months, and fined $500.

+On March 18, 2026, it was announced that Tomassetti was arrested in Mexico in August 2025 and Canadian officials are seeking extradition.
+He had been on Canada’s most wanted list since 2023.